-Teacher's s Name: School: Date: Evaluator · Status of Teacher: (Circle One) Temporary Probationary Perm anent Other: Lesson/Fo ocus/Activity: Grade/Subject: Observer: Content S Standard Addressed: Date of P ost-Observation Conference: STAND XRD I - Engaging and Supp Since Allegerations and served Evidence of: (Check 1-1 Using knowledge of students to engage them in Comments. learning 1-2 Connecting learning to stude backgrounds, life experiences, ar 1.3 Connecting subject matter to meaningful, real-life contexts' 1.4 Using a variety of instruction al strategies, resources, and technologies to meet student s' diverse learning needs 1.5 Promoting critical thinking to rough inquiry, problem solving, and reflection 1.6 Monitoring student learning and adjusting instruction while teaching SILANI NRED III - Creating, and Main tatoing i ffeptive Enviro nments for Student Legering Ob served Evidence of: (Check i ox(es) which apply) Comments 2.1 Promoting social developme nt and responsibility within a caring community wher e each student is treated fairly and respectfully 2.2 Creating physical or virtual l earning environments that promote student learning, re encourage constructive and prod uctive interactions among students 2.3 Establishing and maintaining learning environments that are physically, intellectually , and emotionally safe 2.4 Create a rigorous learning er vironment with high expectations and appropriate sup port for all students 2.5 Developing, communicating and maintaining high standards for individual and grou 2.6 Employing classroom routin es, procedures, norms, and supports for positive behavior or to ensure a climate in which all students can learn 2.7 Using instructional time to o ptimize learning
+Teacher's s Name: School: Date: Evaluator · Status of Teacher: (Circle One) Temporary Probationary Perm anent Other: Lesson/Fo ocus/Activity: Grade/Subject: Observer: Content S Standard Addressed: Date of P ost-Observation Conference: STAND XRD I - Engaging and Supp Since Allegerations and served Evidence of: (Check 1-1 Using knowledge of students to engage them in Comments. learning 1-2 Connecting learning to stude backgrounds, life experiences, ar 1.3 Connecting subject matter to meaningful, real-life contexts' 1.4 Using a variety of instruction al strategies, resources, and technologies to meet student s' diverse learning needs 1.5 Promoting critical thinking to rough inquiry, problem solving, and reflection 1.6 Monitoring student learning and adjusting instruction while teaching SILANI NRED III - Creating, and Main tatoing i ffeptive Enviro nments for Student Legering Ob served Evidence of: (Check i ox(es) which apply) Comments 2.1 Promoting social developme nt and responsibility within a caring community wher e each student is treated fairly and respectfully 2.2 Creating physical or virtual l earning environments that promote student learning, re encourage constructive and prod uctive interactions among students 2.3 Establishing and maintaining learning environments that are physically, intellectually, and emotionally safe 2.4 Create a rigorous learning environment with high expectations and appropriate sup port for all students 2.5 Developing, communicating and maintaining high standards for individual and grou 2.6 Employing classroom routin es, procedures, norms, and supports for positive behavior or to ensure a climate in which all students can learn 2.7 Using instructional time to optimize learning

 Teacher's Name: Date: Evaluator:

-STAND ARDINI =1 nderstanding & Organizing Subject M. into the Student Lagrance
+STAND ARDINI = Luderstanding & Organizing Subject M. that for Students correspon

-ence of: (Check box(es) which apply)
+lence of: (Check box(es) which apply)

-trating knowledge of subject matter Comments.
+strating knowledge of subject matter Comments.

-ntent standards
+ontent standards

-g knowledge of student development and
+ng knowledge of student development and

-s to ensure student understanding of subject
+es to ensure student understanding of subject

-matter to custic student understanding of subject
+matter is to ensure student inflietstationing of subject

-ing curriculum to facilitate student
+ring curriculum to facilitate student

 ng of the subject matter

 g instructional strategies that are appropriate

-to the subject
+to the subje

 nd adapting resources, technologies, and

-igned instructional materials, including
+ligned instructional materials, including

-erials, to make subject matter accessible to
+terials, to make subject matter accessible to

-all students ,
+all students The state of the s

-3.6 Address ing the needs of English Learners and
+sing the needs of English Learners and

-n special needs to provide equitable access
+th special needs to provide equitable access

-to the conten nt
+to the conte

-10 to Calman or S
+4

-STAND ARD IV - P Planning Instruction and Designing Lear ning Experiences for All Students
+STAND IRD IV - Planning Instruction and Designing Lear ning Experiences for All Students

-Obs erved Evid ence of: (Check box(es) which apply) Comments
+dence of: (Check box(es) which apply) Comments

-4-1 Using kr nowledge of students' academic readiness,
+4-1 Using k nowledge of students' academic readiness,

-language pro oficiency, cultural background, and individual
+oficiency, cultural background, and individual

-development t to plan instruction
+developmer nt to plan instruction

-hing and articulating goals for student
+shing and articulating goals for student

 learning

-4•3 Develop ing and sequencing long-term and short-term
+4.3 Develop ping and sequencing long-term and short-term

-plans to support student learning
+instructiona l plans to support student learning

 g instruction that incorporates appropriate

 meet the learning needs of all students

-g instructional plans and curricular materials
+ng instructional plans and curricular materials

-to meet the a assessed learning needs of all students
+Very later to the state of the to meet the assessed learning needs of all students

+(D) RIK M. S. HALLE, R. L. M. L. MARLE

-ssessing Students for Learning
+issessing Students for Learning

-served Evid ence of: (Check box(es) which apply) Comments
+served Evid lence of: (Check box(es) which apply) Comments

-g knowledge of the purposes, characteristics,
+ng knowledge of the purposes, characteristics,

 different types of assessments

-ng and analyzing assessment data from a

-purces to inform instruction
+ing and analyzing assessment data from a ources to inform instruction

-ng data, both individually and with
+ring data, both individually and with

 to monitor student learning

-5°4 Using as ssessment data to establish learning goals and
+issessment data to establish learning goals and

-to plan, diffe erentiate, and modify instruction
+to plan diff ferentiate, and modify instruction

-myoyin C.C ig all students in self-assessment, goal setting, ing progress
+5.5 Involvi ng all students in self-assessment, goal setting,

+and monito ring progress

-5.6 Heina a mg progress vailable technologies to assist in assessment,
+5.6 Using a wailable technologies to assist in assessment,

-analysis and d communication of student learning
+analysis, an ed communication of student learning

-ssessment information to share timely and
+ussessment information to share timely and

-comprehens ible feedback with students and their families
+comprehen sible feedback with students and their families